-NCC : Nomination Committee charterRCC : Remuneration Committee charterAR : Annual Report (or integrated report)
+AR : Annual Report (or integrated report)

 AoA : Articles of Association

 Please note: At BAM, the Management Board as referred to in the Corporate Governance Code is called Executive Board.
 The company has established an Executive Committee in April 2019, for which the related best practice principles of the Code will apply.